benwiz/graphics/README.md

 ## To Do

 - Now
-  - Delaunay Ripple
+  - Delaunay Monsters
-    - Setup
-      - Create some amount of points (state)
+    - Make frame rate dynamic but smooth.
+Probably needs to go in state.
+    - General movement of the monster as a whole
-        - health
+    - Overall health of monster needs to be considered
-        - x
-        - y
-        - d(irection)
-      - Init an empty list of triangles (state)
-    - Update
-      - Move points.
-Decrement health.
-Spawn a few random points.
-      - Calculate triangles
-    - Draw
+    - Multiple monsters
-      - Draw some lines.
-Draw some fills.
-Use one hue at a time with different saturation and value.

 - Next
   - Stretch Pixels